canidlogic/yip/pod/YipDB.md

     counter must not already be zero or a fatal error will occur.

-    If this decrement causes the nesting counter to fall to zero, then the active database transaction will be comitted to the database.
+    If this decrement causes the nesting counter to fall to zero, then the active database transaction will be committed to the database.
+If there was any rw transaction at any time, lastmod will be updated before commit.

     Each call to `beginWork` should have a matching call to `finishWork` and once you call `finishWork` you should forget about the database